ratara5/hello-world/README.md

 # hello-world
-This is the exercise for the tutorial guide "hello world"
+This is the exercise for the tutorial guide "hello world".